Eastridge Mall (Gastonia)

-Curt's Premium Outlet

-Curt's Premium Outlet occupies the anchor space that was previously JC Penney.

-Teddy’s Emporium Outlet (closed 2022)

-Teddy’s occupies the space of the former Sears.
-Teddy’s is under the same ownership as Curt’s Premium Outlet.
-Teddy's announced closure in September of 2022.

-Ownership
+History

 Eastridge Mall was developed in 1976 by Carlson Properties on the site of the former Rhyne Dairy Farm.
 In January 1989, Jacobs, Visconsi & Jacobs Co. purchased Eastridge Mall from Carlson Real Estate Co. of Minneapolis for an undisclosed sum.
 Jacobs, Visconsi & Jacobs had managed Eastridge Mall since 1984.
 In August 1999, the Richard E. Jacobs Group Inc. announced that it was putting Eastridge Mall — and nearly 40 other malls — up for sale.
 In April 2002, Sydney, Australia-based Westfield America Trust bought Eastridge Mall and eight other shopping centers across the United States from the Richard E. Jacobs Group for a combined purchase price of US$756 million.
 This latest purchase triggered a name change from Eastridge Mall to Westfield Shoppingtown Eastridge on April 26, 2002.
 Dropping the "Shoppingtown" moniker from the mall name in June 2005, however the signs still have the "Shoppingtown" moniker in it.
 After 2006, it was the last mall in the state of North Carolina owned by Westfield America.

 On September 17, 2013, Westfield reached an agreement to sell Eastridge to CityView Commercial, LLC of Brooklyn, New York for an undisclosed sum.
 As part of the sale, the "Westfield" was dropped from the mall's name, and "Shoppingtown" was dropped from the mall's sign, with the mall becoming once again Eastridge Mall.